(South Asian yogurt condiment)

 - Mix yogurt with salt and your choice of garnish below.
 Serve well chilled.

 - Boondi Raita (Chickpea ball raita): Make the batter from the pakora recipe.
 Drip the batter through the large holes of a grater into hot oil and fry until browned.
 Remove with a slotted spoon, cool and stir into the raita along with some chopped cilantro.

 - Kheera Raita (Cucumber raita): Peel, seed and grate 1 cucumber.
 Toss with a little salt, let set 5 minutes, then squeeze out excess water.
 Mix into yogurt with 1 tablespoon of minced onion and some chopped cilantro.

-- A little milk or cream can be added if you like a thinner raita.
+- Add a little milk or cream if you like a thinner raita.